Heike Werner Gallery

 In 2012, this was the first virtual exhibition by this Gallery, online today in a shortened version.

-These graphics were generated 1971/72 by the computer artists Frank Böttger, Sylvia Roubaud / Gerold Weiss, Aron Warszawski, and Rolf Wölk.
+It presents the work of MBB Computer Graphics, a Computer Art group based in Munich in 1971/72.
+The graphics presented here were generated 1971/72 by the computer artists Frank Böttger, Sylvia Roubaud/Gerold Weiss, Aron Warszawski, and Rolf Wölk.
 They participated in an art project sponsored by the aircraft company Messerschmitt-Bölkow-Blohm (MBB), initiated by Dr. Winfried Fischer, head of MBB s cultural department.

 The computer-generated works of the project group were intended as a contribution to the cultural program of the 1972 Munich Olympics.